$286,670Average Value$160Average Price per Sq Ft2Homes For Sale

 Recreation from Maywood Park to the local library and Thatcher Woods

 Short strolls lead to Maywood Park, which has a playground, basketball court and baseball diamond.
 “It’s a pretty busy park,” Burton says.
 The adjoining Veterans Memorial honors those lost during World War II.
-The nearby Maywood Public Library offers free Wi-Fi and public computers along with its collection of books.
+The nearby Maywood Public Library offers free Wi-Fi, public computers and its book collection.
 Lightford Recreation Center hosts various Maywood Park District programs, including Kids Zone Summer Camp.
 Wildlife teems along Thatcher Woods' forested trails just over a mile northeast. “[The center] puts out a seasonal pamphlet with their programs and other things going on at the preserve,” Burton adds.

 Take a walk through forested paths in Thatcher Woods near Old Town.